EelcoHoogendoorn/pycomplex/README.md

 Todo
 ----
-- Add 3d electrodynamics example
+- Add 3d electrodynamics example; preferably also by means of implementing a complex with spacetime-metric
 - Multigrid support
     - Black box multigrid on simplicial and regular meshes, for all k-forms
 - Replace ugly casting system with some more automagic dynamic dispatch